mitranim/wordplay/readme.md

 skepticles (spectacles you wear when you're sceptical) © VA

-trashure (treasure that's trash, or vice versa) © VA
+trashure (treasure that's trash, or vice versa; the logical conclusion of one man's trash being another man's treasure) © VA

 frogment © M